LLNL/gecko/docs/executable.md

 read by
 [Chaco](https://cfwebprod.sandia.gov/cfdocs/CompResearch/docs/guide.pdf) and
 [Metis](http://glaros.dtc.umn.edu/gkhome/views/metis/).
-Such files begin with a line listing the number of vertices, *V*, and edges, *E*, which is followed by *V* lines that for each node, 1 <= *i* <= *V*, lists the indices of all nodes adjacent to node *i*.
+Such files begin with a line listing the number of nodes, *V*, and edges, *E*, which is followed by *V* lines that for each node, 1 <= *i* <= *V*, lists the indices of all nodes adjacent to node *i*.
 Example graphs are available in the `data` directory.
 The input graph is read from standard